CMA winners, nominations 2020: See the full list of from the Country Music Association Awards

 - "Fooled Around And Fell In Love" - Miranda Lambert (feat.
 Maren Morris, Elle King, Ashley McBryde, Tenille Townes & Caylee Hammack) (Producer: Jay Joyce)

-- "I Hope You're Happy Now" - Carly Pearce and Lee Brice (Producer: busbee)
+- WINNER: "I Hope You're Happy Now" - Carly Pearce and Lee Brice (Producer: busbee)

 MUSICIAN OF THE YEAR